redhat-cip/software-factory/docs/deploy.rst

 Basically you should just source your .openrc and setup a configuration file before starting the start script.

-Howerver, to ease improving SF we have developed a way to deploy the SF into LXC containers.
+However, to ease improving SF we have developed a way to deploy the SF into LXC containers.
 Please have a look to the section `How to deploy SF within LXC`_

-All the VM images need by SF must be available locally or remotely.
+All the VM images needed by SF must be available locally or remotely.
-The deployment process will take care of uploading those images in Glance.
+The deployment process will take care of uploading those images to Glance.

 Openstack tenant requirements
 .............................

-The whole deployment of SF will uses 7 VMs and 2 floating IPs.
-Be sure to have enough resourses before starting the Heat deployment.
+The whole deployment of SF will use 7 VMs and 2 floating IPs.
+Be sure to have enough resources before starting the Heat deployment.

 Technical details regarding SF deployment on OpenStack ......................................................

 The SF Heat deployment will spawn 7 virtual machines:
- - The puppet master node : This node embeds the puppet master service, the eDeploy server, and the SF bootstraper controler.
+ - The puppet master node: This node embeds the puppet master service, the eDeploy server, and the SF bootstraper controler.
- - The SQL database node : Gerrit, Redmine, Etherpad, Logdeit services use this VM as SQL backend.
+ - The SQL database node: Gerrit, Redmine, Etherpad, Logdeit services use this VM as SQL backend.
  - The Gerrit node: Hosts only the Gerrit service.
  - The Redmine node: Hosts only the Redmine service.